shane-tomlinson/SuperClass/README.md

 I am open to suggestions.

 Again, this is a proof of concept.
 I am not using it in any production code.
 It causes bloat.
 It's not very performant.
 It's an interesting sugar, perhaps you have some ideas on how to remove these limitations and make it truely uber-cool.

+##Acknowledgements
+I'd like to thank Dan Newcome[http://newcome.wordpress.com/] for reading the article[http://www.shanetomlinson.com/2011/javascript-inheritance-super/] and asked me "Why not try something like..." which is what this version is.
+His suggestion made things much more memory efficient.

 email me at:
 set117 at yahoo.com